-Depending on the veterinary school, it is customary to classify from 4 to 5 stages of dental diseases.
+It is customary to classify from 4 to 5 stages of dental diseases depending on the veterinary school.
 Sometimes you can find stage 0 – this is a healthy animal with a cute snow-white smile.

 At this stage, the pet’s mouth is still basically healthy.
-However, without yet being visible, a plaque is slowly starting to accumulate.
+However, a plaque is slowly starting to accumulate without yet being visible.
 The area around the tooth shows signs of gingivitis but not any attachment loss of bone or gum tissue.
-Gingivitis which is left unaddressed will progress into periodontitis, a more serious inflammation, and infection.
+Gingivitis left unaddressed will progress into periodontitis, a more severe inflammation, and infection.

-Even at this stage, it is essential to check if calculus has already formed.
+It is essential to check if calculus has already formed even at this stage.
 A massive threat to the health of the gums, calculus is hardened dental plaque accumulated in specific areas.

 Having reached moderate gingivitis, this stage presents more noticeable inflammation, swelling, and sensitivity of the gums.
-Attachment loss is no more than 25%, with early signs of bone loss in teeth with multiple roots, and less than 25% periodontal attachment.
-We will advise you on starting or increasing at home dental care and scheduling a thorough Smile4Pet dental cleaning to get your pet’s dental health back on track.
+Attachment loss is no more than 25%, with early signs of bone loss in teeth with multiple roots and less than 25% periodontal attachment.
+We will advise you to start or increase at-home dental care and schedule a thorough Smile4Pet dental cleaning to get your pet’s dental health back on track.

 As early as Stage Two, you may see signs of bleeding and pain in your pet’s mouth, including trouble eating, grumpiness if touched in the face or mouth, and reluctance in games like tug-o-war.

-Reaching the third stage of periodontal disease in dogs should be avoided at all costs.
-It implies that serious periodontal damage has already occurred, risking the pet’s overall health and greatly complicating any potential treatment.
+Reaching the third stage of periodontal disease in dogs should be avoided.
+It implies severe periodontal damage has already occurred, risking the pet’s overall health and complicating any potential treatment.

 Unfortunately, many pet owners only notice periodontal disease once it has reached this stage.